These regulations give you examples and specific situations to help you consider how to use IT facilities.

 2.3.
 General Institutional Regulations

-You should already be familiar with Bath Spa University's general regulations and policies.
+You should already be familiar with Bath Spa University's general regulations and policies and the Student General Regulations (.pdf).

 2.4.
 Third Party Regulations